R. Palmer Beasley

-Robert Palmer Beasley (April 29, 1936 – August 25, 2012) was a physician, public health educator and epidemiologist whose work on hepatitis B involved extensive investigations in Taiwan.
+Robert Palmer Beasley (April 29, 1936 – August 25, 2012) was an American physician, public health educator and epidemiologist whose work on hepatitis B involved extensive investigations in Taiwan.
 That work established that hepatitis B virus (HBV) is a primary cause of liver cancer and that hepatitis B virus is transmitted from mother to infant during childbirth.
 Beasley and his colleagues also proved that HBV mother-to-infant transmission is preventable by at-birth vaccination.
 Due to this work, the World Health Assembly designated HBV as the seventh global vaccine in 1992.
 He later became the author of HBV immunization policies for the World Health Organization.

 Beasley was also an authority on public health education.
 He served as the Dean of the University of Texas Health Science Center at Houston (UTHealth) School of Public Health (UTSPH) from 1987 to 2004.
 During this period he established the Center for Infectious Diseases which is now headed by Herbert L. DuPont, an expert in infectious disease.
 Beasley and Dupont have been responsible for a number of efforts to establish international programs.

 During his deanship, Beasley assisted foreign schools of public health (e.g., Xi'an Jiaotong University) to establish their Master of Public Health (MPH) programs.
 In 2003, he traveled to China and Taiwan to help investigate the SARS epidemic.